-Recommended for european traders looking for low stock and ETF fees and a good mobile trading platform
+Recommended for any European traders looking for low stock and ETF fees and a good mobile trading platform

 LYNX is a Netherlands-based stockbroker founded in 2006.

-LYNX is also an introducing broker of Interactive Brokers.
-This practically means that your deposited funds will be held at Interactive Brokers' accounts but the fees are charged by LYNX.
+LYNX is an introducing broker of Interactive Brokers (IB).
+In practice, this means that your deposited funds will be held by IB but fees are charged by LYNX.
 You can also use IB's trading platforms.

-LYNX is considered safe because both LYNX and Interactive Brokers are regulated by top-tier regulators.
+LYNX is considered safe because both LYNX and Interactive Brokers are regulated by top-tier financial authorities.

 LYNX pros and cons

-LYNX's market and product range is great, providing access to the important international and also to some local European exchanges.
-Its stock and ETF trading fees are considered low, and the mobile trading platform is great.
+LYNX's market and product range is great, giving you access to the important international and also to some local European exchanges.
+Its stock and ETF trading fees are low, and the mobile trading platform is great.

-LYNX deposit and withdrawal could be improved, as you can only use bank transfer.
-There is a €3,000 minimum deposit, and the desktop research platform is not particularly user-friendly either.
+LYNX deposit and withdrawal options are somewhat limited, as you can only use bank transfer.
+There is a hefty €3,000 minimum deposit, and the desktop trading platform is not particularly user-friendly.